TBuskop/CiteSeekerAI/README.md

 *   **Sequential Processing & Refinement:** Handles sub-queries one after another and allowing for  refinement of later sub-queries based on prior results.
 *   **Configurable:** Uses a central `config.py` queries, , LLM models and default parameters.
 *   **Adjusment of LLM system prompts to your needs:** System prompts are provided and can be edited to suit your needs
+*   **Web Interface:** Provides a user-friendly web interface for interacting with the research assistant, viewing chat history, and collecting abstracts.

 ## Setup
 1.  **Clone the repository:**